Opinion dynamics: Statistical physics and beyond: Mathematical and computational methods

-\paragraph{Extensions and generalizations.} \ames (and the coarser pair and mean-field approximations) capture some of the effects of network structure on models of opinion dynamics.
+\ames (and the coarser pair and mean-field approximations) capture some of the effects of network structure on models of opinion dynamics.
 The approximations can be extended to more general networks, such as signed or weighted networks, or networks with multilayer interactions.
-To do this, we replace $(k, m)$ by vectors $(\mathbf{k}, \mathbf{m})$ containing the degrees and numbers of infected neighbors for the different edge types, weight bins, or layers in the network \cite{unicomb_threshold_2018,unicomb_reentrant_2019}.
-In temporal networks, the time-dependent degree of a node can be defined as the number of interactions in a sliding time window, and there can be bursty changes in node degrees throughout time \cite{unicomb_dynamics_2021}.
-For monotonic social contagion models (i.e., models with $R_{k, m} = 0$, see \sref{sec:soccontmodels} and \tref{tab:AMEmodels}), \ames can be reduced to a system of two differential equations \cite{porter_dynamical_2016,ruan_kinetics_2015}.
+To do this, we replace $(k, m)$ by vectors $(\mathbf{k}, \mathbf{m})$ containing the degrees and numbers of infected neighbors for different edge types, weight bins, or layers in the network \cite{unicomb_threshold_2018,unicomb_reentrant_2019}.
+In temporal networks, the time-dependent degree of a node can be defined as the number of interactions in a sliding time window, leading to bursty changes in node degrees throughout time \cite{unicomb_dynamics_2021}.
+For monotonic social contagion models (i.e., models with $R_{k, m} = 0$, see \tref{tab:AMEmodels}), \ames can be reduced to a system of two differential equations \cite{porter_dynamical_2016,ruan_kinetics_2015}.
 This accurately captures the role of weight heterogeneity and layer overlap in cascading contagion \cite{unicomb_threshold_2018,unicomb_reentrant_2019}.
-The AME framework has also been generalized to multistate dynamics \cite{fennell_multistate_2019} (e.g., models with more than two opinion states).
+The AME framework has also been generalized to multistate dynamics \cite{fennell_multistate_2019} [e.g., models with more than two opinion states \cite{bolzern_multi-opinion_2023}].

 We also highlight extensions of the pair approximation to finite networks, proposed by \textcite{peralta_stochastic_2018, peralta_binary-state_2020}.
 These combine the above approximation methods with Kramers--Moyal expansions, and result in stochastic rather than deterministic differential equations for the node-based and pair-based degrees of freedom.